openhie/facility-recon/packaging/ansible/README.md

 # Ansible

+> These steps are for installing on a server OS directly and require experience with remote configuration.

 To use Ansible, your SSH public key should be in `.ssh/authorized_keys` on the remote host and you must also create an /etc/ansible/hosts or similar with the IP address or hostname of the remote host.
 An `ansible/hosts` file that has an entry for localhost and one server would be:

 ```sh